 - First fell in love with this company at age 12 when she got to play an Indian Warrior Babe in Annie Get Your Gun at the old FireHouse 5.
 Never would have dreamed she would be working here at the Shane Center when she “grew up”.

-- When she’s not busy coordinating events or working on scheming up marketing content, you may find her rock hounding on the banks of the Yellowstone or playing Panda Jenga, Spot-It, Bananagrams, Dutch Blitz, Joking Hazard or any other game for that matter or perhaps elbows deep in a cloud of powdered sugar concocting cupcakes.
+- When she’s not busy coordinating events or working on scheming up marketing content, you may find her rock hounding on the banks of the Yellowstone, playing Panda Jenga, Spot-It, Bananagrams, Dutch Blitz or any game for that matter or perhaps out somewhere searching for wild mushrooms or huckleberries!

 - Left behind the corporate broadcast world but still lives by deadlines and schedules and makes sure the rest of us do to.